Strengthening Farming Program

 - Processes to resolve Farm Practice concerns and complaints

-Planning for Agriculture is broadly focused on developing strong working relationships between local governments, the farm community and the province to ensure that agriculture is given appropriate consideration in local government planning processes.
+Land use planning for agriculture is broadly focused on developing strong working relationships between local governments, the farm community and the province to ensure that agriculture is given appropriate consideration in local government land use planning processes.